 Research Officer Rebecca Gray writes, “Shame is understood to be compounded by the stigma of drug use and the negative labels applied to clients, such as ‘addict’ or ‘junkie.’
 Negative attributes are potentially shaming and, if located in the individual rather than the behavior, can tie the shame to the person.”

-On DAY 36 of Facing Addiction, I share why 12-step programs—though a practically effective prescription for addiction recovery—automatically locate the negative attributes in the individual (as Grey puts it).
+12-step programs, for example, though a practically effective prescription for addiction recovery, automatically locate the negative attributes in the individual.

 Yet the 12-steps basically begin with a full embracing of shame as you stand and take ownership of the “addict” label and all it represents.